Master of Science in Electrical Engineering

 Students will have their choice of courses taught by the faculty in areas such as mechanical systems (MEMS), flexible electronics and photovoltaics, biomedical devices, power systems, Micro-electro- (bioMEMS, photonics, and ultrasound), and microprocessor systems.
 In addition to technical mastery, the curriculum prepares students to be aware of ethical norms and societal and global needs when solving engineering problems.
 The curriculum also prepares students to be productive in a diverse global environment with effective communications skills and the ability to function in teams.

-To prepare students to be technically competent professionals who can assume advanced responsibilities such as leadership roles in research and development (R&D) positions as well as other managerial roles in their professions.
+Technically competent professionals who can assume advanced responsibilities such as leadership roles in research and development (R&D) positions as well as other managerial roles in their professions.

-To prepare students to be innovators and researchers working at the forefront of their fields to advance knowledge.
+Innovators and researchers working at the forefront of their fields to advance knowledge.

-To prepare students who are aware of ethical standards and understand the importance of considering societal and global needs in devising engineering solutions.
+Aware of ethical standards and understand the importance of considering societal and global needs in devising engineering solutions.

-To prepare students who are productive in a diverse global environment with effective communication skills and the ability to work in teams.
+Productive in a diverse global environment with effective communication skills and the ability to work in teams.

 The MSEE, as well as the Certificate in Electrical Engineering Foundations, are designed for student professionals, with afternoon and evening class times.